 saved patients' lives, and therefore the overall benefits are

 greater than the risks.
-Some people who have had ECT will agree and
+Some people who have had ECT will agree,

-They say that the side-effects are severe and that psychiatrists
+the past.
+They say that the side-effects are severe and that

-can be.
+how severe they can be.
 They say that ECT permanently damages both

 the brain and the mind, and if it does work at all, does so in a

 way that is ultimately harmful for the patient.
-Many would want to
+Some would want to

 At the moment, ECT is part of standard